derhnyel/debuggy/README.md

 > "Stalk Overflow with `debuggy`"
-#### Pure Python Stackoverflow Parser
+#### Stackoverflow Parser
-Everything is done in 100% pure Python so it's extremely easy to install and use.
-Supports Python 2 & 3.
+Everything is done in Python so it's extremely easy to install and use.
+Supports Python 3.
 <hr>

 ## Usage